seevee/chat_room_react/README.md

 # Chat Room

 React/Redux implementation of a chat room UI.
-Using redux-form, react-fontawesome, redux-storage, SASS.
+Using redux-form, redux-storage, SASS.

+Font Awesome used for spinning status indicator (click to randomize status).

+Bots will respond when called out by name.

 Client-side only.